 Trains can pose a serious danger to pedestrians and vehicles on the road.
 A train company that fails to provide the required safety signage they can be found negligent and therefore liable for any injury or accidental death that may occur because of their train.
 Thus far Brightline has avoided liability for the previous deaths, but without significant improvements to their safety protocol they may not be able to avoid it much longer.

-If you have found that you or a family member may require a seasoned Miami personal injury attorney for a train accident, Aigen Law Firm, is here to assist you.
+If you have found that you or a family member may require a seasoned Miami personal injury attorney for a train accident, Aigen Injury Law, is here to assist you.
 We understand that in this moment, especially when there is a death or an injured individual, that litigation may not be on your mind.
-However, your lawyer at Aigen Law Firm will be available to guide you, protect your rights, answer all your questions, and fight to ensure that you maximize your recovery against all responsible parties.
+However, your lawyer at Aigen Injury Law will be available to guide you, protect your rights, answer all your questions, and fight to ensure that you maximize your recovery against all responsible parties.